Turtle soup: United States

-In the United States, the common snapping turtle has long been the principal species used for turtle soup.
-In this case the soup is also referred to as snapper turtle soup, or simply snapper soup (not to be confused with red snapper soup, which is made from the fish red snapper).
-It is a heavy, brown soup with an appearance similar to thick meat gravy.

-In the Chesapeake Bay, the diamondback terrapin was the species exploited in a turtle soup "fishery".
+In the United States, turtle soup is a heavy, brown soup with an appearance similar to thick meat gravy.
+The common snapping turtle has long been the principal species used for turtle soup.
+In this case, the soup is also referred to as bookbinder soup, snapper turtle soup, or simply snapper soup (not to be confused with red snapper soup, which is made from the fish red snapper).
+In the Chesapeake Bay, the diamondback terrapin was long the species exploited in turtle soup manufacture.
 Canneries processed and exported tons of product until the turtle populations collapsed.
 Similarly in the San Francisco Bay, the Pacific pond turtle was the base of a minor industry with the canned product sent to eastern markets by rail.